XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Command Usage Instructions

-- All commands must follow basic frame format specifications
+- All commands must follow basic frame format specification

-- Each command requires acknowledgment from the other party before being considered successfully executed
+- Each command requires acknowledgment from receiver to be considered successful

-- Business control commands (0x20 and above) can only be used after device startup is completed
+- Business control commands (0x20 and above) can only be used after device startup completion

 XU316 Sends